-All Commonwealth entities and Commonwealth companies are subject to the whole-of-Australian-Government emissions reporting requirements set out in the APS Net Zero Emissions Reporting Framework.
+All Commonwealth entities and Commonwealth companies are subject to the whole-of-Australian-Government emissions reporting requirements set out in the Climate Action in Government Operations Emissions Reporting Framework.
 The Framework is updated periodically over time to reflect expansions in emissions reporting.